YuriSizov/godot-editor-theme-explorer/README.md

 Developed in and tested against Godot 3.2.

+## Installation
+Clone this repository or download it as ZIP.
+You only need to put `addons/explore-editor-theme` folder inside your project folder.
+ZIP already has only necessary files.

+Also available from AssetLib within the Editor: https://godotengine.org/asset-library/asset/557.

 ## Features
 This plugin consists of a single window, available from **Project > Tools** menu.